 - Airbnb- lots of great options around San Juan!
 I recommend staying in Condado or Old San Juan.
 Ocean Park is great if you have a large crowd and want a house.

 - El San Juan Hotel in Isla Verde just reopened and is also a great choice (below).
 They are a little more isolated, but have two huge pools, a swim-up bar, beach access, and lots of activities (like bands and beer pong) right on the premises.
+And their restaurant Meat Market is delicious!

 Things to Do in San Juan:

 I LOVE Old San Juan.
 Cute cobblestone streets, lots of character and history.
 During the day, walk around and explore.
 At night, check out La Factoria, ranked one of the best bars in the WORLD!
 Each room has different music and a different vibe, and they have great food and cocktails too.
+We also love the local fun vibe at La Verguenza (the one in Old San Juan)

 A surprise hit was the restaurant Carthage Express.
 Your food (we had a delicious gyro) is delivered by train, and you can get your face on a coffee!
 What more could you want??